A clear step-by-step guide to changing a watch battery at home without damaging the case.

 Picking jewellery for a nose piercing is about more than looks.
 The metal sitting against healing skin drives tolerance, comfort and how long the piece lasts.
 Between sterling silver, surgical stainless steel, titanium and solid gold, the gaps are real.
 Here is a calm way to compare them, plus the sizing and aftercare points people ask about most in the UK.

 Not every metal behaves the same on a fresh nostril.
-The key factors are nickel content and how stable the metal stays against moisture.
+The key factors are nickel content, regulated in Europe by the EN 1811 standard on nickel release (REACH), and how stable the metal stays against moisture.

-316L surgical steel is the everyday workhorse once a piercing has settled.
-It resists corrosion, wipes clean and stays affordable.
+316L surgical steel, the implant grade covered by ASTM F138, is the everyday workhorse once a piercing has settled.
+It resists corrosion, wipes clean and stays affordable, benefits that go well beyond piercings.
 Nickel content is low, which suits most skin after healing.

-Implant grade titanium is the safest pick for reactive skin.
+Implant grade titanium (ASTM F136) is the safest pick for reactive skin.
 It is light, free of loose nickel and very stable, which is why many piercers fit it at the initial appointment.

 Silver looks bright but oxidises and can tarnish against sweat, so it suits a healed piercing rather than a new one.
 Solid 14 carat gold is well tolerated, but avoid gold plating, where the thin layer wears and exposes the base metal.